 Sew the zipper down by placing the zipper teeth into the groove of the foot on the side you are sewing.
 If you are sewing the right side, place the teeth under the right side groove.

 7. Close Little Opening at the End

 There's always a little hole at the bottom because you can only get so close to the slider.

 You will close this little hole by folding the seam in half, and then stitching the gap where the hole is.
 This will be a continuation of your seam that's already there, at seam allowance, and its much easier to do if you have a conventional zipper foot to really get close in there.
 I'm in the process of getting more Bernina feet, so I just line up the foot on top of where I'm sewing and go from there.

 Test your zipper by opening and closing it a few times.
 Make sure the alignment in the garment is correct and you are all set.

 I hope this tutorial was helpful and that you seeing the steps makes you confident to give invisible zippers a try!
-To get an in depth and closer look, get the video lesson emailed to you so you have it on hand to watch while you sew.

 I'm always looking for fun tutorials to show you and my students.
 Let me know how I can help you, and you might just see it pop up as a tutorial soon :)